xorbitsai/inference/doc/source/models/model_abilities/audio.rst

 Audio
 =====

-Learn how to turn audio into text, text into audio, or audio into speaker embeddings with Xinference.
+Learn how to turn audio into text, synthesize speech, generate music, or extract speaker embeddings with Xinference.

 Introduction